 The Rogerian model of building an argument also involves four steps:

-1. Start by indicating what the counter-argument gets right and why people might agree to this argument.
+- Start by indicating what the counter-argument gets right and why people might agree with this argument.

 The Rogerian model is an interesting way to reach a compromise between two sides of an argument.
 It is advised to approach an argumentative essay with this method when people strongly disagree on the issue under discussion.